-Other Information
+Other information

-Management is responsible for the other information.
-The other information comprises the Annual report for 2021, but does not include the consolidated financial statements and our auditor's report thereon.
-The Annual report is expected to be made available to us after the date of this auditor's report.
+The Board of Directors is responsible for the other information.
+The other information comprises the information included in the Consolidated Management Report and Directors' Responsibilities Statement but does not include the consolidated financial statements and our auditor's report thereon.

-Our opinion on the consolidated financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the Annual report for 2021, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

-Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements
+Responsibilities of the Board of Directors and those charged with governance for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+113, and for such internal control as the Board of Directors determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, the Board of Directors is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.